Expeditionary Service Award

 The award consists of a certificate signed by the Secretary and a lapel pin.
 There is no cash award associated with recognition.

-Nominating and Approval Procedures
+Nomination and approval

 The Assistant Secretary of a regional bureau may seek approval to present the Expeditionary Service Award to State Department employees who meet the award's criteria of a year’s assignment with successful service, to arduous and difficult field locations.
 The regional bureau will identify eligible field locations where State Department employees work and live in exceptionally difficult circumstances.
 The bureau also sees that a suitable citation is drafted for the Secretary’s approval.
 The awards committee or approving official will vet the recipients through the Office of the Inspector General, Office of Investigations, before the award is approved.

-Military Use

 As a civilian award, it is not issued to active-duty military personnel.